Not a Member?

 ARYMO ER is formulated with inactive ingredients that make the tablet more difficult to manipulate for misuse and abuse.

 To evaluate the ability of ARYMO ER to reduce the potential for misuse and abuse, a series of abuse-deterrent in vitro laboratory physical manipulation, chemical extraction, and syringeability studies were conducted.
-An oral pharmacokinetic study and an oral clinical abuse potential study were also conducted.

 In Vitro Testing

 In vitro physical and chemical manipulation studies were performed to evaluate the ability of different methods to defeat the extended-release properties.
 The results of this testing demonstrated that ARYMO ER tablets, in comparison to morphine sulfate extended-release tablets, have increased resistance to cutting, crushing, grinding or breaking using a variety of tools.
 When subjected to a liquid environment, the manipulated ARYMO ER tablets form a viscous hydrogel (i.e., a gelatinous mass) that resists passage through a hypodermic needle.

 The pharmacokinetic profile of manipulated ARYMO ER was characterized following oral administration.
 The study was conducted in a randomized cross-over design.
 The pharmacokinetic profile of manipulated and intact ARYMO ER compared to crushed morphine sulfate extended-release was evaluated in 38 subjects after oral administration.
 The results are summarized in Table 2 and demonstrate that oral ingestion of manipulated ARYMO ER resulted in a higher Cmax, but similar AUC, when compared to intact ARYMO ER.
 In addition, manipulated ARYMO ER had a lower Cmax and longer Tmax than crushed morphine sulfate extended-release tablets.